Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: SWITCHING REGRESSION

 This ensures that the loss is bounded by $1$ for all $y\in\Y$.
 In addition, it is easy to see that this loss remains permutation-invariant in the sense of Definition~\ref{def:permutationinvariant}.

 Here, we focus on kernel machines and consider models with components from a reproducing kernel Hilbert space (RKHS) $\H\subset \R^{\X}$ of reproducing kernel $K$ (see \cite{Berlinet04} for details).
 Thus, we set $\V=\H$ and the complexity measure $\omega$ to the RKHS norm $\|\cdot\|$ in the approach described above, which yields the risk bound in Theorem~\ref{thm:switched} below for classes regularized by $\|\Omega(f)\|_p = (\sum_{k=1}^C \|f_k\|^p)^{1/p}$.
-Note that such regularization schemes are common in practice, see, e.g., \cite{Le11,Pham14}.

-\begin{theorem} Let $\F= \{f\in\H^C : \sum_{k=1}^C \|f_k\|^p \leq \Lambda^p\}$ and $\alpha(C,p)$ be as in~\eqref{eq:alpha}.
-Then, with probability at least $1-\delta$ on the random draw of the training sample $\left((x_i,y_i)\right)_{1\leq i\leq n}$, the switching regression risk based on the loss~\eqref{eq:lossswitched} is uniformly bounded for all $f\in\F$ by
+\begin{theorem} Let $\F= \left\{f\in\H^C : \left\| \right\|_p \leq \Lambda\right\}$ and $\alpha(C,p)$ be as in~\eqref{eq:alpha}.
+Then, with probability at least $1-\delta$ on the random draw of the training sample $(Z_i)_{1\leq i\leq n}=\left((X_i,Y_i)\right)_{1\leq i\leq n}$, the switching regression risk based on the loss~\eqref{eq:lossswitched} is uniformly bounded for all $f\in\F$ by